 - Acuka: Acuka is prepared with pepper paste from Aleppo, tomato paste, ground walnuts, breadcrumbs, garlic, and spices.

 - Akkawi: Akkawi is a brined soft cheese made from goat, cow, or sheep’s milk.
 It captures the mild flavor and firm, smooth texture of one of the Mediterranean region’s oldest cheeses.

-- Avgolemono: Avgolemono is a rich, comforting chicken soup with a silky, lemony broth.
-It’s decided comfort Greek food.
+- Avgolemono: Avgolemono is a rich, comforting chicken soup dish from Greece with a silky, lemony broth.
+It’s a well-loved comfort Greek food.

 - Albondigas Soup: Albondigas Soup (Sopa de Albondigas or Mexican Meatball Soup).
 This soup has lots of veggies and tender pork meatballs, a full-of-flavor broth.

 - Abgoosht: Abgoosht-this Iranian food is a juicy stew or a hearty soup made with lamb, white beans, tomatoes, potatoes, chickpeas, and onions.